 1966 DS’s arriving at the Port of Seattle - headlights removed

-USA front turn signal - Lucas lamp with aluminum housing
+USA front turn signal - Lucas lamp with aluminum housing (chrome used on Pallas models)

 Typical USA rear lighting as would be found on 1966-1969 cars - Lucas tail lamps (lenses held on with two Pozidriv screws), Lucas license plate lamps